What is counseling?

 What if it is after business hours or a weekend and I need to talk with a counselor?

-- The Counseling Center offers 24-hour crisis counseling for enrolled students or for those who are concerned about an enrolled student.
+- The Counseling Center offers 24-hour crisis counseling for all students and for those who are concerned about a student.
 Crisis services can be accessed by calling the Counseling Center phone number, 603-646-9442.
-If it is after hours, you will be prompted to select option #1 to initiate on-call services.
+If it is after hours, you will be prompted to select option 1 to initiate on-call services.

 Will my counselor share with others what I talk about in my sessions?